mandelsoft/spiff/README.md

   is used to build additional bindings for the processing.
 The yaml document must consist of a map.
 Each key is used as additional binding.
 The bindings document is not processed, the values are used as defined.

+- With option `--define <key>=<value>` (shorthand`-D`) additional binding values
+  can be specified on the command line overriding binding values from the binding file.
+The option may occur multiple times.

 - The option `--preserve-escapes` will preserve the escaping for dynaml expressions and list/map merge directives.
 This option can be used